chadwithuhc/docs-template/readme.md

 # Docs Template
-A one-page template for documentation on your project
+A basic HTML/CSS template for code documentation.

+The __Docs Template__ runs on purely HTML, CSS and JavaScript so you can use it on your local machine on any platform with a modern web browser.
+No internet, command line, building, or compiling needed.

 ---

 ## Features

-- All documentation is store on one page (except examples) so you don't have to manage tons of pages
+- All documentation can be on one page or multiple pages (requires more coding)
-- Includes one theme so you're ready to go out of the box
+- Includes one theme so you're ready to go out of the box; new themes are simply new CSS files
 - Gets you set up quick!

----

 ## Documentation